dbwebb-se/mvc/example/phpunit-symfony/README.md

 First test case
 --------------------------

 Lets setup the first test suite and execute it.
 Here are the example code you can use for it.
-Copy the code to your own installation of symfony.
+Copy the code to your installation of Symfony.

 * [`src/Dice/Dice.php`](src/Dice/Dice.php)
 * [`tests/Dice/DiceTest.php`](tests/Dice/DiceTest.php)

-Try to execute the test suite.
+Execute the test suite.

 ```
 bin/phpunit